Energy Switching | Comparing Suppliers

 When there are so many suppliers and tariffs available, comparison sites have stepped in to take the strain off you by finding energy quotes within minutes.
 Often, spending a few minutes on them can save you hundreds of pounds in energy bills.
 But do they always give you what need?
 Here, we look at how they work and see what their pros and cons are.

-Energy comparison sites search the market for all available tariffs from suppliers and present it to the customer looking for a better deal on their energy use.
-The comparison site initiates the switch once the customer has chosen a tariff.
-It receives a commission from the supplier for bringing them a customer.
-This way it can keep the service free for customers.
+Energy comparison sites search all available tariffs that suppliers offer at the time and present it to the customer looking for a cheaper deal on the energy use.
+The customer chooses their preferred tariff from the list and the comparison site initiates the switch and receives a commission from the supplier for bringing a customer over to them.

 switch energy provider for best deals